Shadymitsu/Cobblemon-Shiny-Days-NeoForge/README.md

 - "species" : which Pokémon will have increased rates (can use "ALL" to increase odds of all Pokémon)
 - "labels" : Pokémon with these labels will have their shiny rates increased ("legendary", "gen1", "gen2" etc.)
+- "types" : Pokémon with these types will have their shiny rates increased ("water", "fire" etc.)
 - "days" : which days to apply the specified rates to the specified Pokémon
 - "multiplier" : how much to multiply odds by (uses the shiny rates in your Cobblemon config as a base rate, then adds this modifier) *e.g. Cobblemon shiny rate is 1/8192, a multiplier of 2.0 will make the rate 1/4096*
 - "broadcastInterval" : how often to send the broadcast (in seconds) letting players know which Pokémon have increased shiny rates.